grufwub/DNS-Blocklist-Compiler/README.md

 # Mobile DNS Blocklist Compiler
 Compiles a list of DNS hostnames from multiple sources and strips unnecessary data.

-Can either compile a complete list of hosts to a standard hosts file, or compile a list for a blacklist style DNS blocker.

-Please note the hosts_blacklist file is compiled from only 3 of the sources, as Adguard iOS Pro doesn't seem to work if your blacklist size is much over 40,000.

 # Current sources:

 Steven Black's Hosts: https://raw.githubusercontent.com/StevenBlack/hosts/master/hosts